moonsdust/SheepJumpAI/README.md

 Currently 10 sheep, each with a neural network attach to them, will spawn and a sheep is eliminated when it hits a fence (sometimes there are sheep that are invincible to fences 👀).
 If there are 0 sheep left, the game is over.
 When there are 2 sheep left, a new generation of 10 sheep is spawned.
 Refresh the website to spawn a new group of 10 sheep.

-## How the Genetic Algorithm Works

-Coming soon!

 ## Tools Used and More

 - Built using p5.js, JavaScript, HTML, CSS, Toy Neural Network Library JS, and Aseprite.